jafarhamin/deadlock-free-monitors-soundness/README.md

 # Some Applications

-Some deadlock-free programs verified in [VeriFast]() according to the presented proof rules can be found at
+Some deadlock-free programs verified in [VeriFast](https://people.cs.kuleuven.be/~bart.jacobs/verifast/) according to the presented proof rules can be found at [VeriFast GitHub repository](https://github.com/verifast/verifast)

 # The Approach in details